 Applications are now open and close on 17 March 2020.
 Go here for the forms you will need and the link to the online application process.

 The decision-making process

-All applications are considered by the ISME Awards Committee chaired by the President or nominee (for 2018 this is former ISME President Margaret Barrett).
+All applications are considered by the ISME Awards Committee chaired by the President or nominee.
 Applicants are informed normally within four weeks of the closing date of the outcome and they must advise the panel in writing of their acceptance of an offer of award within 7 days of the receipt of the letter of award.
 The decision of the panel is final, and the Society regrets that it is unable to enter into any correspondence regarding its decision.
 Each application is treated individually on its merits; hence previous applicants are not precluded from applying, although previous award recipients are.

 Past recipients of this award are: